-Ingo Keilitz is principal court research consultant at the National Center for State Courts (NCSC) in Williamsburg, Virginia.
+Ingo Keilitz is senior justice reform specialist at the World Bank.
+2010 -2012 he was principal court research consultant at the National Center for State Courts (NCSC) in Williamsburg, Virginia, where he was vice president 1990 – 1995b.
 From 1995 to 2010, he headed CourtMetrics, a management consulting firm specializing in performance measurement and management in the justice sector.
 Over the last ten years, he has focused on helping justice systems throughout the world build court performance measurement and management systems.
 Ingo is a major contributor to the development of court performance standards and measures, including: Appellate CourTools (2009), the CourTools (2005), the Trial Court Performance Standards with Commentary (1995), the Trial Courts Performance Standards and Measurement System (1997), the Family Court Performance Standards and Measures (1999), Quality Counts: A Manual of Family Court Performance Measurement (2001), the National Probate Court Standards (1993), the Guidelines for State Court Decision Making in Life-Sustaining Medical Treatment Cases (1992), and the Guidelines for Involuntary Civil Commitment (1986).
 He is co-inventor of CourtMetrix, a computer-based court performance dashboard produced by ACS, Inc. His book, Made to Measure: Developing Court Metrics and Building Performance Measurement Systems, is scheduled to be published next year.

 Vera Institute of Justice, New York